infr/falldetector-public/thesis.md

 #### Non-adaptive backgrounding

 If the background of a scene remains unchanged the detection of foreground objects would be easy (Vacavant & Sobral 2014; Langanière 2011, 266-277).
 Let us assume that each frame is converted to a grayscale image before it is processed.
 Basically a frame (I), at the time (t), when there is no foreground objects in the scene (empty room, road without cars) is declared as the *background model* and then each pixel value (P) is compared to the pixel value at the same coordinate (x, y), in the frame, at a specific time.
 Each pixel that is different from the background model would be declared as foreground (F).
-In Fig. 1 let us assume the first frame (t=0) has no foreground objects.
+(Tamersoy 2009) In Fig. 1 let us assume the first frame (t=0) has no foreground objects.

 > P[F(x,y,t)] = P[I(x,y,t)] - P[I(x,y,0)]